openmina/openmina/docs/p2p_service.md

 - Check the WebRTC connection state:
     - If the state is `RTCConnectionState::Connected` a `P2pConnectionEvent::Finalized(peer_id, Ok(()))` is sent to the *state machine*.
-    - Otherwise an error/disconnection happened.
+    - Otherwise, an error/disconnection happened.
 If the connection was closed a `P2pConnectionEvent::Closed` message is sent to the *state machine*.
-If an error occurred a `P2pConnectionEvent::Finalized(pper_id, Err(err))` is sent.
+If an error occurs, a `P2pConnectionEvent::Finalized(pper_id, Err(err))` is sent.

 - Enter the [peer loop](#peer-loop)

 ### Incoming connections
 The steps for handling an incoming connection are the following:

-- Create a RTC connection using the default `RTCConfigIceServers` (one belonging to openmina, and google ones).
+- Create an RTC connection using the default `RTCConfigIceServers` (one belonging to Openmina, and Google ones).
 - Create the main channel for the new RTC connection.
-- Call `set_remote_description` API of the WebRTC implementation passing it the `offer` received from the *state machine* message (`PeerConnectionKind::Incoming(offer)`).
+- Call the `set_remote_description` API of the WebRTC implementation passing it the `offer` received from the *state machine* message (`PeerConnectionKind::Incoming(offer)`).
 - Create an `answer` and pass it to the `set_local_description` API of the WebRTC implementation.
-- Wait for for the Ice gathering state to be `RTCIceGatheringState::Complete`.
+- Wait for the Ice gathering state to be `RTCIceGatheringState::Complete`.
 - Get SDP and send a `P2pConnectionEvent::AnswerSdpReady(peer_id, Ok(sdp))` message to the *state machine*.
-    - If an error occurs in any of the previous state an `P2pConnectionEvent::AnswerSdpReady(peer_id, Err(..))` is sent instead.
+    - If an error occurs in any of the previous states, an `P2pConnectionEvent::AnswerSdpReady(peer_id, Err(..))` is sent instead.
 - Check the WebRTC connection state:
     - If the state is `RTCConnectionState::Connected` a `P2pConnectionEvent::Finalized(peer_id, Ok(()))` is sent to the *state machine*.
-    - Otherwise an error/disconnection happened.
+    - Otherwise, an error/disconnection happened.
 If the connection was closed a `P2pConnectionEvent::Closed` message is sent to the *state machine*.
-If an error occurred a `P2pConnectionEvent::Finalized(pper_id, Err(err))` is sent.
+If an error occurs a `P2pConnectionEvent::Finalized(pper_id, Err(err))` is sent.

 - Enter the [peer loop](#peer-loop)

 ### Peer loop
-First a MPSC channel is created for "internal" messages, the channel will be used by the function itself and also by callbacks.
+First, a MPSC channel is created for "internal" messages, the channel will be used by the function itself and also by callbacks.
 Then we enter the main loop of the function that receives two kinds of messages:

 - "External" commands: coming from the *state machine*.
 These are of the `PeerCmd` type described earlier.
 - "Internal" commands: sent by the peer-loop itself.
 These are of the following `PeerCmdInternal` type.